Montana Value-Added Agriculture

 Kalispell, MT

 The Plummer family’s meat processing business provides value-added, customized cuts of Montana meats directly to consumers.
-With help from a MT Meat Processing Infrastructure Grant, Lower Valley Processing scaled up operations in 2020 to meet increased demand, bolster food security, and inspire community resilience.
+With help from a Montana Meat Processing Infrastructure Grant, Lower Valley Processing scaled up operations in 2020 to meet increased demand, bolster food security, and support community resilience.

 McCafferty Ranch Beef